245 Kamasutra Positions + All About Kama Sutra

 The Kamasutra nowadays

-There is no happiness being in love affair if only one gets pleasure.
+Here is no happiness in love if pleasure is one-sided.

 by Mika Miro.